castle-studio-work/geminicli-manage-addon/README.md

 I will launch the Geminicli Addon Manager TUI tool for you.

 IMPORTANT INSTRUCTIONS:
-1. Use Ctrl+C to interact with the TUI tool (arrow keys, space, enter)
+1. Use Ctrl+F to interact with the TUI tool (arrow keys, space, enter)
 2. After making changes, you MUST restart Gemini CLI for the new settings to take effect

 Running the tool now...